claytonbrown/terraformExamples/abc/vpn-nat-demo/README.md

 ## Notes and Warnings

-If you choose to execute `terraform destroy` by hand instead of using using `./destroy.sh`, be aware that the SSH key .pem file will **not** be deleted by terraform.
-This can cause problems if you try to execute `./setup.sh` or `terraform apply` again in the future, as this old .pem file will prevent a new .pem keyfile from being written, which will **cause your login attempts to fail**.
+If you choose to execute `terraform destroy` by hand instead of using `./destroy.sh`, be aware that the ECS instance's SSH key (`.pem` file) will **not** be deleted by terraform.
+This can cause problems if you try to execute `./setup.sh` or `terraform apply` again in the future, as this old `.pem` file will prevent terraform from downloading the new key generated the next time the script is run, which will **cause your login attempts to fail**.

 ## Architecture